From Superhero Mask to New Face and New Life Thanks to 3D-Printed CMF Implants

 Now 21, Carlos wants what most young people his age want: a social circle, a job, and someone special in his life.
 But for him, his asymmetrical face remained the biggest obstacle to achieving this ‘normal’ life.
 An obstacle that made him feel worthless to a point where he contemplated ending his life.

 Thanks to 3D planning and 3D printing, Carlos can finally start building the life he has been dreaming of.
 To achieve this milestone, Dr. Goodisson worked in close collaboration with DePuy Synthes and Materialise engineers.
 Together they designed the personalized titanium implants that would mirror the non-affected bones, ultimately giving Carlos a more symmetric face.
 This complex surgery required a high level of accuracy, which is exactly where the PROPLAN CMFTM planning software played such a key role.
 This virtual planning and design process enabled the creation of personalized implants, as well as a predictable outcome from the start.

 Left: Dr. Goodisson showing the PROPLAN CMF software and models he used to plan the surgery.
 Right: One of the facial implants used during surgery

 Additionally, Materialise provided personalized drilling and cutting guides to predrill the screw holes for the implants and to mark the vertical portions of the sagittal split osteotomy.

 A new face, a new start

 This also reduced the operation time as the preoperative plan facilitated an accurate position of the 3D-printed implants, and, consequently, helped save time in the operating room.
 Once the personalized implants had been designed, approved, and 3D printed, Carlos was ready to undergo the makeover of a lifetime.
-Dr. Goodisson and his team worked nine hours to separate and to shift the upper jaw and mandible into a central position, before inserting the personalized titanium implants — an absolute first in New Zealand.
+Dr. Goodisson and his team worked for nine hours to separate and shift the upper jaw and mandible into a central position, before inserting the personalized titanium implants — an absolute first in New Zealand.

 You might also like